Shopify Analytics Alternative

 Agency visibility vs. merchant reporting

 Shopify Analytics is built for store owners managing one store — products, orders, customers, traffic.
-Burrow is built for agencies managing the full client relationship — Shopify commerce alongside deploys, forms, billing, and monitoring.
+Burrow is built for agencies managing the full client relationship — commerce alongside deploys, forms, billing, and monitoring.
+Shopify support is in development.

 Cross-platform client timeline

 Shopify Analytics sees only the Shopify store.
-Burrow sees the store, the WordPress site, the GitHub repositories, the Stripe billing, and the monitoring tools — all in one per-client timeline.
+Burrow sees the WordPress site, the GitHub repositories, the Stripe billing, and the monitoring tools — all in one per-client timeline.
+Once the Shopify integration ships, the store joins that timeline too.

 Automated operational reporting